BDC Hamburger Icon

 Email tracking

 Email tracking lets you see the messages your employees receive and send.
-Investing in software that creates daily backups also gives you access to every employee’s deleted or archived messages.
+Software that creates daily backups also gives you access to every employee’s deleted or archived messages.

 Social media tracking